Actuated Adaptive Architecture

 Aim of the research is to investigate pneumatic structures regarding their potential as kinematic adaptation mechanisms for architectural applications within the previously described context of rapidly emerging computational design and digital fabrication technologies and the resulting potential for biomechanical adaptation mechanisms to be transferred into architectural applications via biomimetic methods.

-Institute for Computational Design – Prof. A. Menges
+Institute for Computational Design and Construction – Prof. A. Menges